Matt-J-Dong/MulticoreChess/README.md

 ```
 ./Build/MulticoreChess <depth of search>
 ```

+Note that the depth of search only applies to testing each function individually.
+It does not apply to the testing function (choice 8) - The testing function depths are fixed according to how we tested them.

 The results are written onto disk with the name "results-mN.txt" where N represents the mate number.

 ### Additional Notes